How To Improve Productivity And Efficiency With Test Automation?

 Workers released from the task of carrying out repetitive manual testing can gainfully divert their creative energies towards building more robust test cases with even more innovative features.
 This will obviously lead to organizations reaping the twin benefits of ameliorated quality in products as well as skill up gradation of its testers.

-With so many factors having a having a deep bearing on the overall efficiency and the subsequent cost benefits to a an organisation, it wouldn't be incorrect to say that Automated testing is now a veritable asset to have
+With so many factors having a having a deep bearing on the overall efficiency and the subsequent cost benefits to an organization, it wouldn’t be incorrect to say that Automated testing is now a veritable asset to have